 28th Yokohama Custom Hot Rod Show Report

-Many of the vehicles were old.
-Spare parts must be rare.
-I bet their builders spent much time scrounging for them.
-The vehicles were labors of love.
+Since many of these vehicles were vintage, spare parts must be incredibly rare.
+I bet the builders spent countless hours scrounging for components just to keep them running.
+These weren’t just cars; they were true labors of love.

 People had come from far and wide to attend it.
 I’m not only talking about Japanese people.
 Many had come from overseas.
 Quite a few had even come to display cars.
 Everyone had two things in common.
 One was that they had big beards and/or huge sideburns!
 The other was that they were very friendly.

-Lastly, I’d like to thank the people who allowed me to take their pictures on the day.
-I appreciated them very much!
-By the way, I went to the preparation day as well, so check out those photos!
+I’d like to thank the people who allowed me to take their pictures on the day—I appreciated it very much.
+If you want to see what happens behind the scenes, check out my photos from the preparation day here!

 Photo gear for this event